ssilverman/QNEthernet/README.md

   which are 4 bytes larger.
 * `static constexpr int minFrameLen()`: Returns the minimum frame length including the 4-byte FCS.
 Subtract 4 to get the minimum length that can be sent or received using this API.
+Note that padding does not need to be managed by the caller, meaning frames smaller than this size are allowed; the system will insert padding as needed.

 ### `MDNS`